giornetta/travellerbot/docs/FiniteStateMachine.md

     Draft --> SurvivalRoll

     SurvivalRoll --> StartCharacterCreation: Death
+    SurvivalRoll --> DrugRoll: If drugged
+    DrugRoll --> Career: If failed

     SurvivalRoll --> ChooseTable0: If gets rank
     SurvivalRoll --> ChooseTable+: If no rank but gets promo